malagoni/WhatsAppToDiscord/docs/commands.md

 - Format: `setLocalDownloadServerPort <port>`
 - Default: `8080`

+## enableHttpsDownloadServer
+Serves downloads over HTTPS instead of HTTP.
+Requires certificate files to be configured.
+- Format: `enableHttpsDownloadServer`

+## disableHttpsDownloadServer
+Disables HTTPS for the download server and serves files over HTTP.
+- Format: `disableHttpsDownloadServer`

+## setHttpsCert
+Sets the paths for the TLS private key and certificate used by the HTTPS download server.
+- Format: `setHttpsCert <key path> <cert path>`

 ## enablePublishing
 Enables publishing messages sent to news channels automatically.
 By default, the bot won't notify news channel followers.
 With this option, you can send the message to the channel followers.
 - Format: `enablePublishing`